 Minor in Disability Studies

-This minor may be of particular interest to those with professional goals in human rights, medicine and allied health, psychology, public policy, education, social work, and law.
-Throughout the program, students will have opportunities to participate in events, lectures, and seminars both of the Fordham Disability Scholarship Cluster on campus and of the broader New York City community.
+Throughout the program, students have opportunities to participate in events, lectures, and the Research Consortium on Disability.
 Minors will graduate having acquired pragmatic knowledge of how to conceptualize and produce more accessible built and social environments.